windwp/windline.nvim/README.md

 local windline = require('windline')
 windline.setup({
   statuslines = {
-    --- you need define your status line here
+    --- you need to define your status lines here
   }
 })